 2018 – 2019, Master of Applied Positive Psychology, University of Pennsylvania

 Studied the science of human flourishing with leading scientists in the field of positive psychology such as Martin Seligman, Barbara Fredrickson, and Angela Duckworth.
 Learned resilience training from the Penn Resilience Program, which trains the U.S. Army in resilience skills.
-Discovered tools for organizational flourishing from visiting professors from the Center for Positive Organizations at Michigan University.
+Studied leading practices in organizational behavior from visiting professors from the Center for Positive Organizations at Michigan University.

 2011, Accreditation from the International Association of Business Communicators